libera-nutrition/custom-gpt-mlta/README.md

 To create the custom GPT using GPT Builder, use its [definition](DEFINITION.md) and [uploaded files](uploads).
 Note that the uploaded files may be US-specific.

-To create the uploads, run each of the [scripts](scripts) using Python 3.12 after having provisioned the package [requirements](requirements.txt).
+To create the uploads, run each of the [scripts](scripts) using Python 3.12 after having provisioned the [devcontainer](.devcontainer/devcontainer.json).